-The Sydney Jewish Museum offers professional development seminars for teachers throughout the school year.
-Participating teachers are presented with newly-developed materials and practical approaches to teaching about the Holocaust.
-Teachers will be taken on a special guided tour of the Museum and its archives, and will have the opportunity to hear from a panel of Holocaust survivors.
+The Sydney Jewish Museum offers professional development seminars for teachers throughout the school year, both for the teaching of the Holocaust and Studies of Religion.
+Participating teachers are presented with newly-developed materials and practical approaches to teaching these key subjects.

-The Sydney Jewish Museum is a New South Wales Institute of Teachers endorsed provider of professional development for the maintenance of accreditation at Professional Competence.
+The Sydney Jewish Museum is a NESA-endorsed provider of professional development for the maintenance of accreditation at Professional Competence.

 Beyond Representation: The Holocaust in Film and Literature

 Literature and film are unique ways for students to engage emotionally and intellectually with the Holocaust.
 Different kinds of narratives provide us with different types of information, and raise important questions: are there moral and ethical limits that should be placed on such representation?
 Can fiction add to our understanding of an historical period – and if so, how?
 Is the Holocaust “beyond representation”?
 This professional development seminar will provide teachers with an opportunity to consider these questions and explore how they can use different texts, including popular fiction, film and testimony to enrich their students’ learning about the Holocaust.

 New Perspectives: Teaching the Holocaust in Australian Classrooms

 This is a two-day professional development seminar designed to address the outcomes of the new Australian Curriculum.
 Participants will be presented with newly-developed materials and practical approaches to teaching about the Holocaust.
 Participants will be taken on special guided tours of the Museum and its archives, and will have the opportunity to hear testimony from a panel of Holocaust survivors.

 Deconstructing Memory: Joint Anzac Memorial/Sydney Jewish Museum Teacher Training